 Reliable Telecard Corporation located in Miami, Florida distributes long distance and international phone cards throughout Florida as well as the rest of the United States.
 Issa Asad the CEO is telecom expert and innovator.
-Issa has over 18 years in the telecom industry and is one of the primary contributors to the phone card industry.
+Issa has been in the telecom industry since 1996 and is one of the primary contributors to the phone card industry.
 Reliable Telecard Corporation is based in Florida and is one of the leading distributors of prepaid phone cards.
-Issa Asad is also currently the CEO of Q Link Wireless, Quadrant Holdings and co-founder of Bond Media , which are based in Dania, Florida.
+Issa Asad is also currently the CEO of Q Link Wireless and Quadrant Holdings, which are based in Dania, Florida.

 “Reliable was among the first in the market to anticipate the actual calling card explosion of the last few years and one of many only ones capable of channel, direct and expand the phoning card industry, ” claims Issa Asad, CEO, Reliable Telecard Inc. Dependable Telecard Inc., a Miami-based company, is really a leading provider of Radiant Telecom pre-paid cards, wholesale and also retail telecommunications providers, to agents and distributors worldwide.
 Reliable Telecom is was made to provide every business and customer using a complete, world-class marketing communications solution.
 Unrivaled support, using a broad spectrum of advanced technologies really helps to deliver a growing benefits.

 “With this program you always are prior to the curve with vast selections when you need it.
 We extend at wholesale prices agents an open credit line and help real estate agents grow their organizations without financial problems. ” A pioneer and industry innovator in point regarding sale technology as well as distribution.
 The company will be uniquely positioned to supply end-to-end, turnkey POS solutions which can be reliable, secure and simple, says Issa Asad, Leader.